mdn/content/files/en-us/web/api/mediadevices/selectaudiooutput/index.md

     - `deviceId` {{Optional_Inline}}

-      - : A string representing the id of a single previously exposed/permitted device.
+      - : A string representing the ID of a single previously exposed/permitted device.
         If not set, a prompt with all available audio output devices will be displayed.

         The option is intended for applications that want to use persisted device ids.